 This part of our website was created to update our partners involved in the development of vaccines on strategies, policies, decisions and recommendations that would be of interest to them.

-The eleventh WHO/UNICEF consultation meeting with OPV/IPV manufacturers and national regulatory authorities (NRAs) took place on 25 October 2012 at WHO/HQ, Geneva.
-The objectives of the meeting were:
+The twelfth WHO/UNICEF consultation meeting with OPV/IPV manufacturers and national regulatory authorities (NRAs) took place on 10 October 2013 at WHO/HQ, Geneva.

 Oral Poliomyelitis Vaccine (OPV): Questions and Answers - production, control and prequalification process